Abkhazia national football team: Football

 Football is a major sport in Abkhazia and FC Dinamo Sukhumi, a former Soviet second division league team is in the forefront.
 All Abkhaz football teams closed shop after the collapse of the Soviet Union in 1991.
 The first Abkhazian Premier League was founded in 1994 with 15 teams and Dynamo Sukhumi won the inaugural title.
 Another club, Nart Sukhumi, started in 1997, is dominating in the recent times in the domestic circuit with 12 league titles and 9 domestic cups.
 Former Russian lower league player Juma Kvaratskhelia was heading the Football Federation of Abkhazia in 2012.
 Later, Ruslan Adzhindzhal, who was the president, resigned in January 2017 and Kvaratskhelia was re elected in 2017.
 He also served as chief coach from 2012 to 2017.

 After a revival in 2012, Abkhazia competed internationally under the umbrella of the CONIFA.
 The team made their debut in the CONIFA World Cup in 2014 and won the edition that they hosted in 2016.
 In 2018, they won a match against Tibet 3-0 in the World CONIFA Championship at London.
 But later, the defending champions went out at the first stage.
 They drew 2-2 with Northern Cyprus in their final group game and made an exit after the group stage itself.

 In 2019, Abkhazia made their first appearance ever in the CONIFA European Cup, where they finished third.

-In 2023, Abkhazia was drawn in the 2024 CONIFA World Cup Qualification Group D with Artskah.
-The match was originally to be played on the 10th of July.
+In 2023, Abkhazia was drawn in the 2024 CONIFA World Cup Qualification Group D with Artsakh.
+The match was originally to be played on the 10 July.
 However, the match was cancelled.